cdiniz/quill-async-akka-http/README.md

 * Generic Data Access layer, create a DAL with crud for an entity with just one line
 * Models as case classes (quill main feature)
 * Compile time query generation (quill main feature)
-* Multiple database types configured in properties file (h2 and postgresql for instance)
 * Cake pattern for DI
 * Spray-json to parse json
 * Tests for DAL